adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 ## Summary

-At first polyfills seem like a good idea.
-But now that we have explored the intricacies of this technique, it's clear that at best, polyfills are harder to implement and cause application and browser logic to be tightly coupled, which is costly.
+Having discussed polyfills in detail, it's clear that, at best, they are hard to implement and they intertwine browser and application logic.
+This intertwining is complicated and costly.

-At their worst they come with highly problematic caveats that cause pain for the developer.
-But even worse than that, they result in unreliable software and unhappy users.
-Instead, we should use facades, which allows us to build reliable, lean and Progressively Enhanced websites.
+At their worst, polyfills have caveats and gaps that cause pain for the developer and broken experiences for users.

+Instead, we should use facades, which enable us to build reliable, progressively enhanced, and in inclusive experiences.
+This, of course, results in happy users.

 <!--